constellationz/mashend-ball/README.md

 Gamebuilder is designed to allow integration with other libraries.
 The Get loader can be modified to fit your needs.

-By default, the Get loader has these functionalities:

 | Get call | Search Location | Functionality |
 | - | - | - |
 | `Get "Module"` | `src/common/Modules`, `src/common/Libraries` | Loads modules from common modules and libraries |